Spanish personal pronouns: The use of vusted and vuestra merced

 The variant vusted/vustedes is mostly a regionalism in some countries in South America.
 It is common in isolated areas of Colombia and Venezuela.
 Other speakers consider it archaic because it is an older form of a contraction of vuestra merced.
 In Colombia, it is common for people to use su merced interchangeably with usted.
 Su merced can be used in the vocative case as well such as when speaking to an older person, as in Su merced, ¿por qué no vienen vusted y sus nietos a mi casa esta tarde?

 Vuestra merced (literally "your grace") is the origin of usted, usarcé and similar forms that govern third-person verb forms with a second-person function.
 They are now confined mostly to period works.

 It is unlikely that the similar-sounding Arabic أستاذ (ʾustāḏ), meaning "professor", was involved in the formation of Spanish usted because of the weakness of the semantic link and the fact that usted is not documented before 1598, over a century after the fall of Moorish Granada.

 Use of

 Today, the informal second-person plural pronoun vosotros is widely used by Spaniards except in some southwestern regions and in most of the Canary Islands, where its use is rare.
-Among the former colonies of the Spanish Empire, the use of vosotros and its normal conjugations is also retained in the Philippines and Equatorial Guinea. is the only form used by Sephardic Jews who speak Ladino.
+Among the former colonies of the Spanish Empire, the use of vosotros and its normal conjugations is also retained in the Philippines and Equatorial Guinea.
+In the Ladino of Sephardic Jews, the only second person plural is vozotros (i.e. there is no ustedes, as in standard Spanish).